 Where was Jimi Hendrix's final gig and what did he play?

-To mark 49 years since Jimi Hendrix's untimely passing, we look back at the icon's last ever performance and what tracks he played.
+To mark what would have been Jimi Hendrix's 77th birthday, we look back at the icon's last ever performance and what tracks he played.

-Today marks 49 years since Jimi Hendrix tragically passed away on 18 September 1970, becoming a member of the Forever 27 club.
+The Purple Haze rocker passed away on 18 September 1970, tragically becoming a member of the Forever 27 club.

 The American guitarist, icon and rock pioneer had many brilliant moments in his short life, including his performance at Woodstock 1969, but what was his swan song?